 - 2 tablespoons Quick oats - chopped

-- Preheat oven on 375 convection or 400 conventional oven.
-Prep standard muffin pan with either paper cups or cover inside with butter using wax paper.
+- Preheat oven to 375° convection or 400°conventional.
+Prep muffin pan with either paper liners or cover inside with butter using wax paper.

-- In a large bowl mix 3/4 cup whole wheat flour, 3/4 cup AP flour, 3/4 cup brown sugar, 2 teaspoons baking powder, ½ teaspoon salt, 1 teaspoon cinnamon, 3 tablespoons quick oats.
+- Mix all dry ingredients in a large bowl: ¾ cups each of AP flour, whole wheat flour, and brown sugar, 2 teaspoons of aluminum-free baking powder, ½ teaspoon salt, 1 teaspoon cinnamon, and 3 tablespoons of quick oats.

-- For topping: Chop 2 tablespoons of quick oats.
-Add to 1/4 cup AP flour, 2 tablespoons butter, 1/2 tsp cinnamon and 4 tablespoons brown sugar.
-Cut butter in with a large fork.
+- For the optional topping: Chop 2 tablespoons of quick oats.
+Add ¼ cup AP flour, 2 tablespoons butter, ½ tsp cinnamon, and 4 tablespoons brown sugar.
+Cut in the butter with a large fork.

-- Mix wet ingredients: 1/3 cup each of oil and milk, 2 eggs, 1 teaspoon vanilla extract.
-Mix well then add to dry and mix well.
+- Mix wet ingredients: ⅓ cup each of oil and milk, 2 eggs, and 1 teaspoon of vanilla extract.
+Mix well, then add the wet liquid ingredients to the dry ingredients and mix well.

-- Add 2 cups of blueberries (fresh or frozen) and fold in gently.
+- Add 2 cups of blueberries and fold in gently.

-- Add optional topping, go naked or sprinkle with granular sugar.
+- Add optional topping or sprinkle with granular sugar.

-- Bake the muffins for about 20 minutes until golden brown and a toothpick inserted into a muffin comes out clean.
+- Bake the muffins for about 20 minutes until golden brown and a toothpick inserted into a muffin come out clean.
 Then cool on a rack.